krud-soft/words/docs/Words/05-states.md

 )
 ```

-`context` gives the used components direct access to the context the state received on entry.
-How components are `used` and how they consume the `context` depends on the target framework or implementation.
+Inside a state, `context` refers to the context the state received on entry.
+The state's `uses` block can pass that value into adapters, providers, runtime calls, or screens.
+A screen activated by the state also has direct access to the same `context`.

 A state with no `uses` is valid — it may be a transient condition that exists purely to hold a position in the process map while something external resolves.